InceptionCyberSecurity/MalScan/README.md

 # MalScan
  Detect malware on a Linux machine using chkrootkit, rkhunter, LMD, Lynis and ClamAV.
  Sends a Combined Malware Report to user defined email.
+Scans entire drive so can take a long time!
  BASH script written by Nathan Jones nathan.jones@arcadeusops.com as part of on-prem Ubuntu 22.04 server setups.

 # License